ArtemAtamanchuk/youtube-data-api-solutions/get_all_videos/README.md

 Of course, you can do all of this through a variety of web applications, such as [https://ytubetool.com/tools/youtube-channel-id](https://ytubetool.com/tools/youtube-channel-id).

 It is all: you don't need to do something.
-Run the script and you will get csv file wich has titles, URLs, and publish dates of all the videos of the channel.
+Run the script and you will get csv file (its name is `list_videos.csv`) wich has titles, URLs, and publish dates of all the videos of the channel.
 These items will be listed in order from oldest to newest.